 Soil sampling was conducted at 25m intervals along northeast trending grid lines with 100-200m line spacing.
-A total of 18,727 soil samples have now been collected along the Diva trend collected along wide-spaced lines that were analyzed in Chala by the Company using a portable XRF unit and a further 1,721 infill soil samples that were submitted to ALS Global for ICP analysis (note: duplicate sampling has confirmed that there is no statistical difference between the pXRF and ICP Cu soil data).
+A total of 18,726 soil samples have now been collected along the Diva trend collected along wide-spaced lines that were analyzed in Chala by the Company using a portable XRF unit.
+Included in this total a further 1,721 infill soil samples that were submitted to ALS Global for ICP analysis.